Material (band): 1982–1989: Collaborations

 In 1985 Laswell and Beinhorn parted company.
 Beinhorn went into record production for the likes of the Red Hot Chili Peppers and Marilyn Manson.
-Laswell retained the Material name and was calling upon a large group of musicians with, at its core, guitarist Nicky Skopelitis, keyboardist Jeff Bova, percussionist Aiyb Dieng, former Parliament-Funkadelic keyboardist Bernie Worrell and bassist Bootsy Collins, plus Jamaican reggae duo Sly Dunbar and Robbie Shakespeare (Sly and Robbie).
+Laswell retained the Material name and was calling upon a large group of musicians with, at its core, guitarist Skopelitis, keyboardist Jeff Bova, percussionist Aiyb Dieng, former Parliament-Funkadelic keyboardist Bernie Worrell and bassist Bootsy Collins, plus Jamaican reggae duo Sly Dunbar and Robbie Shakespeare (Sly and Robbie).

-1989–99: Projects
+1989–1999: Projects

 By 1989, Laswell had ceased using the Material name as an umbrella for his own activities and began to use it as a front for specific projects.
 The first of these projects was the album Seven Souls, featuring William S. Burroughs reading portions of his novel The Western Lands.
 In 1998, the album was subject to a series of re-mixes by Laswell, Talvin Singh, Spring Heel Jack, DJ Olive and released as The Road to the Western Lands.

 The Third Power was released in 1991, with duo Sly and Robbie and Bootsy Collins being Laswell's main collaborators.
 Vocal performances were given by the Jungle Brothers' Baby Bam and Mike G, The Last Poets's Jalaluddin Mansur Nuriddin, and Shabba Ranks.
 Other musicians included members of Funkadelic, Herbie Hancock, Henry Threadgill and Olu Dara.